Nobuaki9336/pyATS-test/README.md

 ## 💼 Use Case

-This lab simulates a real-world scenario where you are responsible for managing and testing your company's network configuration.
-By leveraging pyATS, you can:
+This lab simulates a real-world scenario for managing and testing network configuration.
+By leveraging pyATS, we can:

     ✅ Automate network testing with structured data output ✅ Simplify integration with existing CI/CD and reporting tools